East Anglian derby: History

 The first derby was held between the two clubs on 15 November 1902, when both sides were still playing at an amateur level.
 The Norfolk & Suffolk League fixture was played in Norwich and finished 1–0 to Norwich City.
 Norwich turned professional in 1905 with Ipswich following in 1936.
-Ipswich Town was elected to the Football League in 1938, and the first league game between the two clubs took place on 2 September 1939 in the Third Division South.
+Ipswich Town was elected to the Football League in 1938, and the first fully professional league game between the two clubs took place on 2 September 1939 in the Third Division South.
 Played at Portman Road, the match finished 1–1, although the league was abandoned a few days later following the outbreak of the Second World War.

 As the clubs have tended to play in the same division over the years, the derby has been contested in most seasons since this time, the longest gap being for a period of six seasons between 1986–87 and 1991–92 inclusive.
-Since Norwich's promotion to the Premier League and Ipswich's relegation to League One at the end of the 2018–19 season the two teams have been at least a division apart, and the derby has not been contested since February 2019.
+The longest gap since then has been four seasons; following Norwich's promotion to the Premier League and Ipswich's relegation to League One at the end of the 2018–19 season the two teams were at least a division apart until Ipswich's promotion to the Championship at the end of the 2022–23 season.

 Two of the more notable meetings between the two clubs have come in cup competitions.
 In the 1972–73 season Ipswich beat Norwich 4–2 on aggregate to win the two-legged Texaco Cup, with 2–1 wins in both legs.
 In 1985 the clubs met in the semi-final of the League Cup, with a place in the Wembley final at stake.
 Ipswich won the first leg 1–0 at Portman Road, but Norwich scored early in the return leg at Carrow Road to level the tie.
-With extra-time looming, Steve Bruce scored a late winner to send Norwich to Wembley.
+With extra time looming, Steve Bruce scored a late winner to send Norwich to Wembley.

 In the 2014–15 season there were four East Anglian derbies, because the sides met in a two legged Championship play-off semi-final in addition to the regular two league games played during the season.
 The first match of the season was held at Portman Road on 23 August; it finished with Norwich winning 1–0.
 The reverse fixture at Carrow Road was on 1 March and Norwich again won, this time 2–0.
 The two play-off ties were held on 9 and 16 May, the first at Ipswich.
 The first leg finished 1–1, and the second leg finished with Norwich taking their third derby victory of the season by winning 3–1 and therefore booking their place in the play-off final at Wembley.

+Derby overview

+An overview of derby games, as of 5 October 2025, is shown below.